-- Students who have had less than two (2) years of instruction in an ESOL program based on the initial date of entry into a school in the United States. - Students with disabilities whose Individual Educational Plan (IEP) indicates that participation in the statewide assessment test for reading is not appropriate. - Students who demonstrate an acceptable level of performance on an alternative assessment approved by the Florida Board of Education. - A student who demonstrates through a student portfolio that he or she is performing at least at Level 2 on the statewide, standardized English Language Arts assessment. - Students with disabilities who participate in the statewide reading assessment and who have an IEP or a Section 504 Plan that reflects that the student has received intensive remediation in reading for more than two (2) years but still demonstrates a deficiency in reading and was previously retained in kindergarten, grade 1, grade 2, or grade 3.
-It is not required that the student be identified as a student with disabilities for two (2) years to qualify for this good cause exemption.
-However, the student must have received remediation for a reading deficiency for more than two (2) years and have been previously retained in kindergarten, grade 1, grade 2, or grade 3. - Students who have received intensive remediation in reading for two (2) or more years but still demonstrate a deficiency in reading and who were previously retained in kindergarten, grade 1, grade 2, or grade 3, for a total of two (2) years.
-A student may not be retained more than once in third grade.
-If promoted under this exemption, intensive reading instruction must include an altered instructional day based on the deficiencies identified during the Progress Monitoring Plan (PMP) process that includes specialized diagnostics information and specific reading strategies.
+- Limited English proficient students who have had less than 2 years of instruction in an English for Speakers of Other Languages program based on the initial date of entry into a school in the United States. - Students with disabilities whose individual educational plan indicates that participation in the statewide assessment program is not appropriate, consistent with the requirements of s.
+1008.212, F.S. - Students who demonstrate an acceptable level of performance on an alternative standardized reading or English Language Arts assessment approved by the State Board of Education. - A student who demonstrates through a student portfolio that he or she is performing at least at Level 2 on the statewide, standardized English Language Arts assessment. - Students with disabilities who take the statewide, standardized English Language Arts assessment and who have an individual educational plan or a Section 504 plan that reflects that the student has received intensive instruction in reading or English Language Arts for more than two years but still demonstrates a deficiency and was previously retained in prekindergarten, kindergarten, grade 1, grade 2 or grade 3. - Students who have received intensive reading intervention for two or more years but still demonstrate a deficiency in reading and who were previously retained in kindergarten, grade 1, grade 2 or grade 3 for a total of two years.
+A student may not be retained more than once in grade 3.